torvalds/linux/Documentation/driver-api/cxl/devices/device-types.rst

 There are three core protocols to CXL.
-For the purpose of this documentation, we will only discuss very high level definitions as the specific hardware details are largely abstracted away from Linux.
+For the purpose of this documentation, we will only discuss very high level definitions as the specific hardware details are largely abstracted away from GNU/Linux.
 See the CXL specification for more details.

 CXL.io